ibrahim-s/salaatTime/readme.md

 *	Worth mentioning also, alot of controls that was not labeled before has been labeled or named
 especially the play, stop and a lot of other buttons in the setting dialog of the program.
 *	An auto update feature has been implimented, to check for new versions of the addon on startup.
 This feature is enabled by default, and you can disable it from the setting panel of the addon.

+### Changes for 1.0 ###

+*	Update addon code, so now the addon works in windows 11 other than windows 10.
+*	Update last tested version, so the addon is now compatible with NVDA 2024.1.

 ### Changes for 0.9 ###